Different Types of Facial Masks Explained: How to Choose the Right One for You

 So many different types of facial masks-ugh!
 How do you know which one to use and when?

-With so many face mask products available, it's easy to feel overwhelmed.
-But don't worry—I've got your back!
-As a certified facial fitness specialist (and skincare enthusiast), I’ve tried nearly every mask and am here to help you find the perfect one for your needs.
+With countless face mask products out there, it’s easy to feel overwhelmed.
+But don’t worry—Anti-Aging Beauty Zone (ABZ) is here to simplify things!
+As a certified facial fitness specialist (and skincare enthusiast), I’ve tried nearly every type of mask to help you discover the perfect one for your needs.

 In this article, we'll dive into 7 popular types of face masks: